aravhawk/archvsync/doc/ftpsync.conf.5.md

 **ARCH_INCLUDE**
 :   If you want to include only a subset of architectures, this is for you.
-    Use as space seperated list of architectures in the archive you are mirroring from, "source" counts as architecture.
+    Use as space separated list of architectures in the archive you are mirroring from, "source" counts as architecture.

     Architecture "all" will be included automatically if one binary